 At Rancho Bernardo Inn, we're committed to using nutritious and flavorful, fresh ingredients.
 That is why we have our own Chef's Garden on property.
-Our gardener, Trish Kydd, works in tandem with our culinary department; providing fresh, flavorful ingredients used throughout our dining venues.
+At Rancho Bernardo Inn, providing fresh, flavorful ingredients that are used throughout our dining venues is something we take a great deal if pride in.
 Stop by and see the garden for yourself.
-You'll likely see Trish or one of our chefs collecting items for the day's preparations.
+You'll likely one of our chefs collecting items for the day's preparations.

 It's our belief that a big part of living a good life is eating well.
 We think cuisine should be both good and good-for-you.
 That's why we use fresh ingredients in all of our dishes, which change frequently to showcase the very best of each season.

 "As chefs we really respect the relationship between food and kitchen.
 We honor the season and the product itself.
 The garden teaches us to be patient because everything has its time...
 It makes us better stewards of who and what we are."

 "On your morning walk through the manicured grounds of Rancho Bernardo Inn you’re bound to stroll past the abundant Chef’s Garden.
 Its patches of colorful blooms and comforting aromas can’t help but catch a passerby’s fancy.
 Later those herbs and produce will likely show up in an afternoon cocktail and an evening entree.
 They might even imbue a pampering spa treatment."

 "When walking to the garden to see what I'm going to cook for the day, I feel very lost in the beauty of the nature that surrounds the property.
 I want every single guest who dines at AVANT to see the beauty of the amazing fruits and vegetables we grow right here on the property."